tomerfiliba/tomerfiliba.github.io/blog/_posts/2012-02-27-Toying-with-Context-Managers.md

 ## Contextbacks ##

-*Contextbacks*, a pun on *callbacks*, are contexts you pass as an argument to other functions.
+*Contextbacks*, a pun on *callbacks*, are contexts you pass as arguments to other functions.
 Many times it's useful to pass a before-function and an after-function, and contextbacks are a nice way to encapsulate this.
 So instead of this: